azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 > az ad sp credential reset --name "http://terraform-<subscriptionId>"
 > ```
 >
-> Note the full name for a Service Principal is the display name we specified in the initial creation, prefixed with 'http://'.
-You will need to have >a good level of role based access to display or reset credentials.
+> Note the full name for a Service Principal is the display name we specified in the initial creation, prefixed with `http://` You will need to have a good level of role based access to display or reset credentials.

 ## Manually updating state